Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 \subsection{Findings of SQ3}

 In this section, we summarize the main insights that can be extracted from the results of SQ3.

-\noindentparagraph{\textbf{From a technical perspective, there are two major categories of conversational agents.}} We propose a classification of two major types or generations of conversational agents: \textit{deterministic} and \textit{AI-based} approaches.
+\noindentparagraph{\textbf{From a technical perspective, there are two major categories of conversational agents.}} We propose a classification of two major types or generations of conversational agents: \textit{deterministic} and \textit{\ed{ML-based}} approaches.
 We define each of these categories through a sub-set of 6 major characteristics based on the feature extraction process.
 These characteristics are summarized in Table \ref{tab:sq3}.

 \noindentparagraph{\textbf{Deterministic conversational agents are the first generation of dialogue systems.}} This type of conversational agents are designed as a fixed knowledge conversational base, which allows a deterministic mapping between user input and responses output from a closed data-set of responses.
-They are developed using standardized rule-based tools like pattern matching techniques, which are reported as predominant in literature.
+They are developed using standardized rule-based tools like pattern matching techniques \cite{Adamopoulou2020-yj}, which are reported as predominant in literature \cite{Adamopoulou2020-yj, Abdul-Kader2015-jy,Hussain2019-lj}.
 These strategies, while representing an early, first generation of conversational agents, provide an important advantage in terms of their simplicity, their maturity, their efficiency of development and the lack of need for training data.

-\noindentparagraph{\textbf{AI-based conversational agents are the second generation of dialogue systems.}} This type of conversational agents are designed as an adaptive knowledge conversational base, which is capable of processing and interpreting user input and either predict or create original generative output as a response to that user input.
-These approaches are an emerging trend that serve from up-to-date machine learning and deep learning techniques (e.g. RNN, LSTM, Seq2Seq) which benefit from in-dialogue context integration and self-adaptation to provide an adaptive conversational smart process.
-They require large data-sets and expert knowledge to be developed while offering a broader and more personalized communication experience with a higher specialization degree.
+\noindentparagraph{\textbf{\ed{ML-based} conversational agents are the second generation of dialogue systems.}} This type of conversational agents are designed as an adaptive knowledge conversational base, which is capable of processing and interpreting user input and either predict or create original generative output as a response to that user input \cite{Safi2020-cy}.
+These approaches are an emerging trend that serve from up-to-date machine learning and deep learning techniques (e.g., RNN, LSTM, Seq2Seq) which benefit from in-dialogue context integration \cite{Bavaresco2020-md} and self-adaptation \cite{Janssen2020-fp} to provide an adaptive conversational smart process.
+They require large data-sets and expert knowledge to be developed while offering a broader and more personalized communication experience with a higher specialization degree \cite{Adamopoulou2020-yj}. \addreview{Alternatively, the use of transformer deep learning models (e.g., GPT, DIET, BART), is becoming a pervarsive trend with potential benefits in terms of both efficiency and efficacy of advanced conversational experiences.
+These models have significantly contributed into building and delivering more efficient, scalable language models \cite{Brown2020}, depicting practical transformer-based architectures \cite{DIET2020} or even for additional, support tasks like efficient translation \cite{Hardalov2018}.}